bunkat/later/Readme.md

 #### every(x)

 Specifies an interval `x` of occurrences of a time period.
+By default, intervals start at the minimum value of the time period and go until the maximum value of the time period.

+For example:

     recur().every(2).month();

+Will include months 1,3,5,7,9,11.

 #### startingOn(x)